jcoliver/apo-mormo/docs/apo-ms-outline.md

     1. Bigger question: Genetics in ESU (DPS: Distinct Population Segments)
         + See also Management Units of Mortiz 1994
     2. Next-gen in ESU, see commentary by Allendorf Mol.
 Ecol.
 2016, no longer single or handful of markers, which could miss genetic variation... (see Toews & Brelsford 2012 referenced in Allendorf 2016)
     3. Introduce the system.
-What do we know about population subdivision
+What do we know about population subdivision in A. mormo (same as/ combine with #4?)
     4. Touch on taxonomic mess that is A. mormo s.l.
     5. Rough outline of what we did
 2. Materials & Methods